LionelDraghi/List_Image/README.md

 [Ada 2022 generalized `'Image` for all types](http://ada-auth.org/standards/22over/html/Ov22-7-1.html).
 This is a very fortunate evolution, that removes completely one of the main use-case for `List_Image`, that is just debugging : if your're OK with the default Bracketed style of `'Image`, just use it.

 As a consequence, `List_Image` no more provide the `Bracketed_List_Style` generic instantiation in the [versions following 2.0.0](https://github.com/LionelDraghi/List_Image/tree/2.0.0).
-Note also that the new language defined `'Image` is provided for all language defined container, not only lists, going thus beyond the scope of `List_Image`.

 ## Versions

-- [Version 1.*.*](https://github.com/LionelDraghi/List_Image/tree/1.0.0) is stable, and the last compatible with Ada2012.
+- [Version 1.x.x](https://github.com/LionelDraghi/List_Image/tree/1.0.0) is stable, and the last compatible with Ada2012.

-- [Version 2.*.*](https://github.com/LionelDraghi/List_Image/tree/2.0.0) may change in incompatible ways to explore Ada 2022 consequences.
+- [Version 2.x.x](https://github.com/LionelDraghi/List_Image/tree/2.0.0) may change in incompatible ways to explore Ada 2022 consequences.
 Removing the `Bracketed_List_Style` generic instantiation is an example.

 ## Usage